grame-cncm/faustdoc/mkdocs/docs/manual/architectures.md

 	]
 }
 ```

-The file contains general information fields, a global `meta` section, and a full description of the UI items hierarchy in the `ui` section.

-Note that each UI item has a `label`, a `shortname` (built so that they never collide) and a full OSC like `address`.
-Some architecture files (like `MapUI`) will typically use them to access controllers.

 The JSON file can be generated with `faust -json foo.dsp` command, or programmatically using the `JSONUI` UI architecture (see next [Some Useful UI Classes and Tools for Developers](#some-useful-ui-classes-and-tools-for-developers) section).